pkumod/gAnswer/README.md

 **For help document, click here [中文(ZH)](docs/gAnswer_help.pdf), [English](docs/gAnswer_help_en.pdf)

 ## Quick Start
 First you must download necessary data files dbpedia16.rar [here](https://pan.baidu.com/s/1LHGO0cU5et5o5nQWc3UvVg).
 The extaction code is 1mcr.
 This is a Baidu Netdisk link.
-If you have trouble opening it, please try this google drive [link](https://drive.google.com/open?id=1hmqaftrTo0_qQNRApCuxFXaBx7SosNVy).You should unzip the file into directory named data.
+If you have trouble opening it, please try this google drive [link](https://drive.google.com/open?id=1hmqaftrTo0_qQNRApCuxFXaBx7SosNVy).You should unzip the file into directory named data.Since the complete data require at least 20 GB of main memory, you may try a [smaller dataset](https://pan.baidu.com/s/1Txe_cwpuoohJXH70yfxB-Q) (5GB required).
+The extract code is zuue.
+Please notice that the system performance is limited on the small data.
+We make sure that this data set is capable for example questions on our [official website](http://ganswer.gstore-pku.com/) as well as in QALD data set.
+Otherwise, you should choose suitable question for testing based on the data files.

 ### Deploy GAnswer via jar
 We recommend you to deploy GAnswer using the jar files we supply.
 The specific procedure is as follows：